simdens/brouter_profile/longdistance.md

 Computed Constants
 --------------------------------------------------------------------------------
 Constants which are computed depending on the given parameters.

+### `gUpDownSlope`
+This Slope is used for the computation of the `costfactor` interpolation points `downhillcostfactor`and `uphillcostfactor`.
+The minimum Slope between the interpolation points is 8%.
+This is to improve the interpolation accuracy (at least it is believed to improve the accuracy :-D )

 ### Speed Parameter Calculation:
 This section computes the bike speed for different slopes.